Elementis

 Elementis plc is one of the UK's largest speciality chemicals and personal care businesses, with extensive operations in the United States, Europe and Asia.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 Its predecessor business, Harrisons & Crosfield, was formed in 1844 as a tea merchant and traded under that name for 150 years.
-It became one of the leading British firms in the south-east Asia plantations industry before it gradually divested its interests in the post-colonial era.
+It became one of the leading British firms in the south and the south-east Asia plantations industry before it gradually divested its interests in the post-colonial era.
 Diversification initially concentrated on chemicals, timber and builders’ merchants and animal foodstuffs.
 Eventually, the firm concentrated only on chemicals and changed its name to Elementis.

-Early History
+Early history

 The Harrisons & Crosfield partnership was formed in 1844 between Daniel and Smith Harrison and Joseph Crosfield to trade in tea and coffee, which was to be the core of the business until the end of the nineteenth century.
 Daniel, born in 1795, was the senior having been trading in Liverpool since the 1820s.
 His brother Smith Harrison was 23 years younger while Joseph Crosfield had previously been an employee of Daniel.
 80% of the business was in tea, imported from China, and 20% coffee from South America.
 The firm moved to London in 1854 and by the 1860s it was the third largest tea trader.
 Control passed to the next generation in the second half of the century, with two Harrison and three Crosfield partners.